Riverscapes/pyBRAT/docs/index.md

 ### Source Code

-BRAT is well [documented](http://brat.joewheaton.org/home/documentation/manual-implementation/beaver-dam-capacity-model), open source, and available as an ArcGIS Toolbox [Beaver Restoration Assessment Tool (BRAT) toolbox v2.0](https://s3-us-west-2.amazonaws.com/etalweb.joewheaton.org/Courses/Beaver/Excercises/Homework_02/BRAT_2.0.zip).
-For application in your region, some editing of the source code is required.
-Experienced GIS users can tweak the source code and run the model, or you contact us for bespoke runs.
+BRAT is well [documented](/Documentation/Summary), open source, and available as an ArcGIS Toolbox [in this pyBRAT repo](https://github.com/Riverscapes/pyBRAT).
+For application in your region, some editing of the `[ihyd.py](https://github.com/Riverscapes/pyBRAT/blob/master/iHyd.py)`source code is required (see [here](http://brat.riverscapes.xyz/Documentation/pyBRAT/4-iHydAttributes) for instructions).
+Experienced GIS users can tweak the source code and run the model, or you contact us at the [Wheaton ET-AL lab](http://etal.joewheaton.org) to set up a contract for bespoke runs.

 ![github]({{ site.baseurl }}/assets/Images//github.png)
 Source Code available on [GitHub](https://github.com/Riverscapes/pyBRAT)